MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 **Business Challenges and Requirements**

 USMF recently implemented Dynamics 365 Supply Chain Management.
-They hired a new full-time team to manage the warehouse and inventory, the new staff doesn’t have Dynamics 365 Supply Chain management knowledge.
+They hired a new full-time team to manage the warehouse and inventory, the new staff doesnâ€™t have Dynamics 365 Supply Chain management knowledge.

 **Your Role**